Kotlin/KEEP/proposals/stdlib/common-atomics.md

 ### Atomic Array types

-Here is the API proposed for atomic arrays in case we choose the last renaming option for Atomic types:
+Atomic Arrays API aligned with the last API option for Atomic types would be the following:

 ```kotlin
 public expect class AtomicIntArray public constructor(size: Int) {